chengdu/Speare/README.md

 http://sevenuc.com/en/Speare.html<br>
 http://github.com/chengdu/Speare<br>

 Speare is an ultra lightweight code editor that has a designedly graphical user operation interface smoothly support editing multiple files that written with different programming languages simultaneously.
 It was originally developed to provide a native scripting language debugging environment that seamlessly integrated with C and C++.
 Speare Pro is the advanced version that has IDE features especially scripting language debugging environment supported.
-It supports debugging applications that written with Lua, Ruby, Python and PHP.
+It supports debugging applications that written with C, C++, Ruby, Lua, Python and PHP.
 The most important feature of Speare Pro is that it support directly switch between any version of self-compiled scripting language interpreters.<br>

 Features
 ------------